-The days of cold calls, visits to clients, and leisurely lunch meetings are long gone – messaging is the new forum for initial sales conversations.
-So how do you pick up on the essential signals and tones needed to build a relationship with potential customers?
+Sales has changed – messaging and live chat is the new medium for initial sales conversations, not the phone calls or leisurely lunches of old.
+So how do you pick up on the essential signals and tones needed to build a connection with potential customers?

-My job as an Account Development Representative is to establish meaningful sales relationships, and in an era where nearly every business is an internet business, building those relationships is all about messaging.
-Customers just don’t want to get on the phone anymore.
-Everyone under 40 is messaging, and before long, simply everyone will be messaging.
+Our job on the Sales Team is to establish meaningful sales relationships, and in an era where nearly every business is an internet business, building those relationships is all about messaging on live chat tools.
+That’s a reflection of communication habits, with everyone messaging all day long.
+Just as people prefer to message their friends than call them, customers just don’t want to get on the phone anymore.

-My team strives to learn as much as possible about our leads using context clues that organically arise from the conversation.
-Our conversations are facilitated by our live chat product, but the methods we use apply to any messaging medium you might decide to start using for sales.
+After our Operator bot takes the first qualification steps, we strive to learn as much as possible using context clues that organically arise from the conversation.
 Here are a few subtle clues we watch for that actually say an awful lot about a potential customer.

 Customers with questions should be your first priority.
 If your customer opens with a direct question and no introduction, it says a lot about the importance of the question to them.
 Best to get to these right away and save formality for later.
 Your lead is ultimately looking for more than an answer, but for the moment, they are simply looking for a fast and accurate response.
 Many of these questions tend to be narrow and related to our products’ current or future features.

-Get to the answer first, but then introduce yourself and start a conversation.
+Get to the answer first, but then be sure to start a conversation.

 Visitors who open with more traditional greetings are usually happy to have a more conversational experience.
-They don’t want a robot to spit out the answer they are looking for; they want to have a real conversation with a real person.
-Answer all the questions, but to do so in a cordial and human way.
+They are not just looking for an answer, they are also looking to have a real conversation with a real person.
+Answer all the questions, but do so in a cordial and human way.

-It’s important to match your writing style and tone with that of your customers.
+It’s important to match your writing style and tone with that of your customers while using live chat.
 Watch these four details closely.

 1. Setting expectations with greetings:

-2. A refined lexicon is not for everyone:
+2. A fancy vocabulary is not for everyone:

 4. User writes in short bursts, abbreviated vocabulary, or both?

-Once it’s clear you’re answering a chat-style message, emojis become some of your most useful tools.
-There a hundreds of ways to convey your emotions, qualify your responses, and send signals through these playful little additions.
+Once it’s clear you’re answering a chat-style message, emojis and gifs become some of your most useful tools.
+There are hundreds of ways to convey your emotions, qualify your responses and send signals through these playful little additions.

-Here are four seemingly one-dimensional emoticons that can translate to much larger ideas.
+Here are four seemingly one-dimensional emoji that can translate to much larger ideas.